 Traditional manual handling training developed around the idea that our backs are fragile so heavy lifting should be avoided as much as possible.
 However, research has shown that manual handling training programs based on this approach have little effect on reducing back pain and injury.

 Busting the ‘weak back’ myth

 Although around 16% of Australians experience back pain, this doesn’t mean that our backs are weak.
 In fact, our spines are inherently strong.
 They’re designed to flex and bend and to cope with occasional and repeated lifting.

 Your back can almost certainly do more than you think.

 However, like the rest of your amazingly capable body, your back needs exercise and conditioning.
 Without exposure to lifting and loading, back muscles and ligaments may struggle to stay strong enough to do the work they’re designed to do.
-Prolonged sitting and rarely lifting items heavier than your laptop can reduce the strength and flexibility of your muscles and tendons and misalign your spine.
+Many office workers sit for a prolonged period of time.
+Over these prolonged periods it is rare for items heavier than a laptop to be lifted – this can reduce the strength and flexibility of muscles and tendons.